Table of Contents

 Document

-- Document core process using time-saving methods
+• Document core process using time-saving methods like templates and AI Assist

-- Organize documentation for scalability
+• Organize documentation into a central repository for scalability

 Train